 You also have the right to complain to any data protection supervisory authority.

-The supervisory authority responsible for Vibracoustic AG is:
+The supervisory authority responsible for Vibracoustic SE is:

 The Hessian Commissioner for Data Protection and Freedom of Information